 How about a new job?
 Years were spent at a job that was not fulfilling but paid the bills and met responsibilities.
 Now those day-to-day responsibilities have changed.
 Maybe the house is paid off or the car.
 Maybe they are finally out of debt.
 It’s time for the “midlifer” dream.

 A healthier way of life.
 Wow, this is wonderful.
-So many do not take the time to focus on themselves while focusing on career or family.
+So many do not take the time to focus on themselves while focusing on careers or families.
 Maybe even both.
 Now at this time in life, the career is stable, and no more endless hours.
 Maybe the doctor has brought new concerns to their attention and that is now a priority.
 It’s time for the “midlifer” dream.

 We all know standing in a swing can be dangerous.
 Aren’t we all taught this growing up?
 We all also know that it is so fun and exhilarating.
 The key is to not get caught.
 Here’s the “midlifer” not needing to set an example at this time.
 They get to play and remember how exhilarating that can be.
 It’s time for the “midlifer” dream.